shnarazk/mios/README.md

 ##### 1.1.2

-* fix a bug in DIMACS CNF parser; only single space between literals were accepted
+* fix a bug in DIMACS CNF parser; only single space between literals was accepted

 This would be the last version based on [MiniSat 1.14](https://github.com/shnarazk/minisat114/).